kcao1199/Cao_Robertson-MADA-Project/data/README.md

 The DAT fine in the 'raw-data' folder, has not been changed, but manipulated with code to produce the CSV files in the 'processed-data' folder.

+A codebook (provided from the data source) is provded in the`raw-data` directory, but is not needed to observe the analysis.

 Note: Sub-folders under 'processed-data' will be created if further processing steps are required.

 Dr. Handel's notes: